ThatcherC/ReplGPT.jl/README.md

 ## Getting Started:
 You will need to obtain an OpenAI API key from [openai.com](openai.com) and pass it to Julia.
-ReplGPT.jl will look for an API key in the `OPENAI_API_KEY` environment variable and also in the module's settings.
+ReplGPT.jl will look for an API key in the module's settings and in the `OPENAI_API_KEY` environment variable as a fallback.

 The **recommended approach** is to save the API key in the module's settings by running: